babymastodon/6170_repo_management/README.md

 ###Configuration

 To make sure that everything is configured correctly, first open the config.ini file, and fill in your github organization and your github enterprise IP.
+If you do not run a Github Enterprise instance, make sure that the enterprise field is false, and you can ignore the IP_ADDRESS field.

 ###Generating your Authentication Token